doggo4242/pastef/README.md

 ## Install

-Download the Dockerfile, then create the required config files in the same directory as the Dockerfile.
+Clone the repo, then create the required config files in the same directory as the Dockerfile.

 `token.txt`: contains your bot account token